heyunfei0913/Color-Catchers/README.md

 ## Bugs
 - LCD displays game end screen while matrix is still in start game state
 - Game state sometimes gets stuck and requires a hard reset
+- Constant switching from "bullet hell" to normal mode may result in infinite lives.